supercollider/supercollider/README_WINDOWS.md

    - Visual Studio

-         $> cmake --build . --config Release --target install
+         $> cmake --build . --config Release --target install -- /m

          Note: the build type (build configuration) `--config Release` is provided here.
 It cannot be set in the preceding cmake configuration step.
 Supported configurations are 'Release' and 'Debug'.
-Cmake's VS generator is a so called 'multi configuration generator' that provides intermediary build files for all configurations supported.
-This means you do not have to rerun cmake to switch configurations and you can switch from within the IDE.
+Cmake's VS generator is a so called 'multi configuration generator' that generates separate intermediary build files for all configurations supported.
+This means you do not have to rerun cmake to switch configurations, you can switch from within the IDE and build different configurations a lot faster as the buildfiles don't have to be regenerated.

          Note: although the IDE offers four alternative configuration options, only 'Release' and 'Debug' will build cleanly.
 This is because different versions of the portaudio-dll are linked to for different configurations.
          In a basic configuration cmake only provides two different configuration types for linked libraries: 'debug' and 'optimized'.
 They are mapped to 'Debug' and 'Release' in the overall build.

+         Note: the attached `/m` makes msbuild use all your cores :)

          Note: The --target bundle step is not required in the VS build

 Voilà, you should have a working install of SC on your system.
 If you want to create a distributable binary installer, read the chapter towards the end of this text.
 Provided NSIS is installed correctly on your system, you just have to build the target installer:

         $> cmake --build . --target installer